st-little/rust-plugin-development/Plugins/HelicopterLicensePlate/README.md

 | ScraptransporthelicopterPositionX | float | 0f | X-axis of the position of the license plate on the Scraptransporthelicopter |
 | ScraptransporthelicopterPositionY | float | 0.3f | Y-axis of the position of the license plate on the Scraptransporthelicopter |
 | ScraptransporthelicopterPositionZ | float | -3.15f | Z-axis of the position of the license plate on the Scraptransporthelicopter |

+## Using Plugin

+1. Buy a helicopter in-game.
+Or spawn on command.